 Audio Art Tour

-You can now visit the library and listen to audio commentary on artwork through your mobile phone.
-Simply walk through the library and listen to the descriptions by calling 774-207-5197, then choosing the item number and pound (#) key.
+Take a guided tour of the library's art collection with your phone!
+Simply walk through the library and listen to the painting descriptions by calling 774-207-5197, then choosing the item number and pound (#) key.
 Paintings are numbered, and there is a handout listing artworks and locations at the reference desk.